 Is there Internet, email or telephone access on board?

 There is no Internet access on board our ships, however you can pay to send and receive emails only (no attachments).
 On Polar Pioneer, the prices start from approximately 20 US cents per one kilobyte.
-Wi-fi access is available for laptops, with an email account set up for US$5, with the same download/sending fees.
+WiFi access is available throughout the vessel.
+Note that while the ship has WiFi, it has no access to the internet.
+Passengers can establish a shipboard email account for US$5 and send and receive emails from their own laptops and devicesfor laptops, with the same download/sending fees.

 A satellite telephone is available for use, and prices start from US$10 for 5 min.

 Please Note: Due to the remote location of your voyage, making contact with the ship via telephone can be difficult and expensive.
 In case of emergency, it is recommended your family and friends contact the Aurora Expeditions’ office and we will do our best to get the message through to the ship.

 Do you cater for special meal requests?

 Yes.
 Our talented chefs will take your requirements into their meal planning and ensure you receive tasty, healthy meals.
 Please ensure you list any dietary requirements on your personal details form.